Tab Ramos: MetroStars

 While Ramos was in Mexico, MLS allocated him to the future New York/New Jersey franchise, eventually known as the MetroStars.

 Following the end of the Mexican season in April 1996, Ramos returned to the United States for the inaugural MLS season in 1996.
 He would play seven seasons for the MetroStars, earning All Star recognition in 1996, 1998 and 1999.
 On May 14, 2002, he announced his intentions of retiring at the end of the 2002 season.
 When he retired, he was the last original member of the team.
-Unfortunately, his flashes of brilliance were interrupted by long injury spells, as he never lived up to his potential in a MetroStars jersey.
 Ramos totaled just eight goals and 36 assists in MLS play (ten goals and 39 assists in all competitions).

 U.S. national teams

 1983 FIFA U-20 World Cup

 Ramos began his national team career playing at the U-20 level in 1982, just after gaining his U.S. citizenship.
 Ramos was 15 when he scored two goals in the regional qualifying for the 1983 FIFA U-20 World Cup.
-However, the U.S. went 0-2-1 and failed to advance out of group play in the championship tournament.
+However, the U.S. went 0–2–1 and failed to advance out of group play in the championship tournament.

 Cut from 1984 Olympic team

 Ramos represented the U.S. at the 1983 Pan American Games.
 In 1984, Ramos was the last player cut from the U.S. 1984 Summer Olympics soccer team.
 At 17 years old, he had just left high school, but was already known as an up-and-coming player.
 However, the International Olympic Committee had opened the Olympic soccer tournament to professionals for the 1984 games.
 The U.S., as the host nation, did not need to qualify, but had assembled a team of amateurs, mostly college players.
 When the IOC announced their decision, USSF dumped most of the original team, except for Paul Caligiuri, for professionals.

-Ramos had further disappointment a year later when the U.S. failed to qualify for the 1985 FIFA U-20 World Cup, despite a 3-2-2 record in the qualifying tournament.
-He went on, however, to play for the U.S. team which went 0-1-2 at the 1988 Summer Olympics in Seoul, South Korea.
+Ramos had further disappointment a year later when the U.S. failed to qualify for the 1985 FIFA U-20 World Cup, despite a 3–2–2 record in the qualifying tournament.
+He went on, however, to play for the U.S. team which went 0–1–2 at the 1988 Summer Olympics in Seoul, South Korea.